 Middle Level Teacher Education (EDML)

 In-depth examination of cognitive learning theory and its background in behavioral and other learning theories, with application to teaching in a middle or secondary setting.
-Prerequisite: Acceptance to Master of Arts in Teaching or EDML 171 or Instructor permission.
+Prerequisite: EDML 3890, acceptance to Master of Arts in Teaching, or Instructor permission.

 A course which is tailored to fit the interests of a specific student, which occurs outside the traditional classroom/laboratory setting under the supervision of a faculty member, for which credit is awarded.
 Offered at department discretion.